microsoft/IoT-For-Beginners/1-getting-started/lessons/1-introduction-to-iot/virtual-device.md

     > 💁 Your Python version may be different - as long as it's version 3.6 or higher you are good.
 If not, delete this folder, install a newer version of Python and try again.

-1. Run the following commands to install the pip packages for CounterFit.
+1. Run the following commands to install the Pip packages for CounterFit.
 These packages include the main CounterFit app as well as shims for Grove hardware.
 These shims allow you to write code as if you were programming using physical sensors and actuators from the Grove ecosystem but connected to virtual IoT devices.

     ```sh
     pip install CounterFit